 Covers the classification, identification, and ecology of woody plants with an emphasis on native trees and shrubs.
 Includes field trips and laboratory work.
 Designed for both biology majors and non-majors.
 Requires student plant collection.Course Lab fee of $97 for transportation applies.

-A vascular plant taxonomy course for intended botany and biology majors or anyone interested in learning about plants native to Utah.
+Focuses on vascular plant taxonomy and is intended for botany and biology majors or anyone interested in learning about plants native to Utah.
 Covers the principles of plant classification, nomenclature, and identification with an emphasis on Utah flowering plants.
 Includes field trips and weekly laboratory.
-Student plant collection required.
-Course Lab fee of $30 for transportation applies.
+Requires student plant collection.
+Course Lab fee of $97 for transportation applies.

 Surveys of the Divisions (Phyla) traditionally studied by botanists, emphasizing structure, reproduction, systematics, and evolution.
 Completers should be familiar with the morphological features of the major prokaryotic, fungal, algal, and plant groups.
 Includes a weekly laboratory.
 Course Lab fee of $50 for supplies applies.

 Explores and examines special topics relating to the field of Botany.
 Emphasizes areas of rapid growth in Botany or current importance to society.
 May be repeated for a total of six credits toward graduation.

 Provides individual studies in botany under the direction of a faculty mentor.
 May include literature reviews, original research, and participation in ongoing departmental projects.
 Introduces students to the methodology of botany research.
 Requires written and oral communication of scientific information.
 May be repeated for up to 4 credits toward graduation.

 Introduces students to conducting greenhouse or growth chamber experiments.
 Discusses basic greenhouse design and components.
 Requires students to develop, conduct and analyze basic greenhouse research with the help of the instructor.